Top 10 List of TV and Movie Cars

 One photo featuring the writer Stephen King was taken with a 1957 Fury — he and everyone took it for 1958 for years until the Internet came along and pointed it out.

 While Christine is a Plymouth, the sounds in the film are from — a Ford.

-The license plate CQB is acronym for the words Close Quarters Battle.
+The license plate CQB is an acronym for the words Close Quarters Battle.

 One down!
 Nine to go.
 Think your favorite movie or TV car will be on this list?
 With only ten, it’s bound to let someone down.
 Now on to number nine.

-Coming in at #9 on the all time list of best movie and TV cars is the second consecutive car from film and not TV.
+Coming in at #9 on the all-time list of the best movie and TV cars is the second consecutive car from film and not TV.
 It’s Bandit-1 from the 1977 hit comedy, Smokey & the Bandit.